authgear/authgear-server/docs/specs/templates.md

 All templates have default value so template resolution always succeed.

-The templates are first resolved by matching the type and the key.
-And then select the best language according to the user preferred languages.
+The templates are first resolved by matching the type and the key, and then select the best language according to the user preferred languages.

 ## Component Templates